 - Temporary: As the name indicates, the spousal support is designed to help a non-working spouse to get back on their feet over a certain period of time.

-- Permanent: Whenever one of the spouses cannot support themselves financially (due to permanent disability, for example), permanent alimony will be awarded.
+- Permanent: Whenever one of the spouses cannot support themselves financially (due to permanent disability, for example), permanent alimony may be awarded.

 - Lump-sum: Also called alimony in gross, this one is a single payment of alimony.